syncfusion-content/wpf-docs/wpf/Diagram/Diagram-View.md

 {% endhighlight %}

->Note: When the EnableDrawingToolsis set to True, it has to be disabled manually, i.e. it cannot be disabled automatically.
+N> When the EnableDrawingToolsis set to True, it has to be disabled manually, i.e. it cannot be disabled automatically.
 This will facilitate drawing shapes or lines continually until EnableDrawingTools is set to false manually.
 ObjectDrawn Event

 The ObjectDrawn event will be raised when the node or line connector is drawn using the EnableConnection/Drawing Tools property of the diagram view.
 This event is used to identify the source of the drawing object.